|Novel phenoxyphenyldeazaflavin compounds that sensitize cancer cells to widely used topoisomerase 2 poisons.|

 Demonstrated efficacy in cancer cell lines

 While previous deazaflavin compounds inhibit TDP2 in biochemical assays, they have not shown strong efficacy in cancer cells.
-This new technology, which modifies the critical structural of the deazaflavin core, generates the first-ever compounds that demonstrate strong efficacy in cancer cell lines.
-Using these new compounds in conjunction with topoisomerase II inhibitors (topo II or Top2) cancer therapies inhibits TDP2, keeping topo II inhibitors effective and preventing resistance.
+This new technology, which modifies the critical structure of the deazaflavin core, generates the first-ever compounds that demonstrate strong efficacy in cancer cell lines.
+Using these new compounds in conjunction with Top2 poisons cancer therapies inhibits TDP2, keeping Top2 poisons effective and preventing resistance.

 Phase of Development